 Since you are taking the exam in a non-native language (German, here), make sure to have a strong grasp on relevant vocabulary and terminology.

-What Does the Practical Classes and Examination Entail?
+What Do the Practical Classes and Examination Entail?

 Once you join a licensed driving school or a Fahrschule, you will be assigned a qualified, government authorised instructor.
 The minimum number of practical lessons required varies depending on your individual performance and the instructor’s assessment.
 However, there are a few standard set of guidelines: